-- When handling battery packs, do not short-circuit the terminals.
-Also do not drop, hit or otherwise apply impact; do not scratch or break the casing and do not twist or bend the battery pack. - Do not remove the battery pack while the computer is in Standby mode.
+- Do not remove the battery pack while the computer is in Standby mode.
 Data is stored in RAM, so if the computer loses power it will be lost. - In Hibernation mode, data will be lost if you remove the battery pack or disconnect the AC adaptor before the save is completed.
 Wait for the HDD indicator to go out. - Do not touch the battery release latch while holding the computer.
 Or you may get injured by the dropped battery pack by unintentional release of the battery release latch. - 1.
 Save your work. - 2.
 Turn the computer's power off.
 Make sure the Power indicator is off. - 3.
 Remove all cables connected to the computer. - 4.
-Close the LCD display panel and turn the computer upside down. - Slide the battery lock (⊕) to unlock position ( ¬■) (Move it completely to the left).
+Close the LCD display panel and turn the computer upside down. - Slide the battery safety lock towards the release ( → ) position to make the battery release latch movable.